Holistic Evaluation for Interleaved Text-and-Image Generation: More Details on Evaluation

 \paragraph{More Details on Human Evaluation Setup} We sampled 100 instances from \dataset{} as a subset for evaluation and ensure its task distribution is the same as the original distribution.
 In this way, we have 400 data points where each baseline has inference results on 100 instances.
 For each data point, we have two different annotators who are Ph.D. or master's students with expertise in NLP or multimodal domains to give ratings independently.

 \paragraph{Inter-Annotator Agreement} We show the IAA of our human evaluation in Table~\ref{tab:human_iaa}.
-While our human evaluation did not achieve significantly high agreement, we argue that the evaluation of interleaved generation is still quite subjective, open-ended, and challenging, even with our carefully designed human evaluation aspects and guidelines.
+The inter-annotator agreement is reasonably good.
+Note that the evaluation of interleaved generation is still quite subjective, open-ended, and challenging, even with our carefully designed human evaluation aspects and guidelines.